Mutesa-Cedric/c-programming/README.md

-# c-game
+# c programms
-this is a game made in c programming language. rules and regulations are followed
+this is a folder containing c programs I wrote while learning c.